 To be eligible for a semester off campus you must complete the three-part application process listed below, which consists of Dordt internal approval, an application to the program you hope to attend, and a pre-departure process after you have been accepted.

 step 1: Internal Approval (Pre-application)

 The internal approval process determines your academic, behavioral, and financial eligibility for an off-campus semester program.
-Contact Alexis Kreun from the off-campus office to begin the internal approval process.
+Contact Rebecca Tervo from the off-campus office to begin the internal approval process.
 You will need to complete and submit the following:

 - Internal Approval (Pre-application) form